Refugee Week Berlin 2025

 Refugee Week’s vision is for refugees and asylum seekers to be able to live safely within inclusive and resilient communities, where they can continue to make a valuable contribution.

 Refugee Week is an umbrella festival, and anyone can get involved by holding or joining an event or activity.
 Refugee Week events happen in all kinds of different spaces and range from arts festivals, exhibitions, film screenings and museum tours to football tournaments, public talks and activities in schools.
-This week’s programme is the third Refugee Week in Berlin, curated by Dr Natasha Davis for Counterpoints Arts, in collaboration with Mensch Raum Land.
+This week’s programme is the fourth Refugee Week in Berlin, curated by Dr Natasha Davis in collaboration with Mensch Raum Land.
 Most events are free of charge.

 There is a Bigger Us